axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 - **April 2021**: The network [halted for 9
   hours](https://status.stellar.org/incidents/7h0czw6mnjzs) on April 6, 2021.
   The cause was some validators, including those run by the SDF, dropping offline and causing an outage to the SDF Horizon service.
-As a result deposits and withdrawals were halted some exchanges, including [Bitfinex](https://cryptonary.com/the-stellar-blockchain-down-for-over-seven-hours/) and [Bitstamp](https://cryptobriefing.com/stellar-blockchain-faces-outage-some-validators-go-offline/).
+As a result, deposits and withdrawals were halted on some exchanges, including [Bitfinex](https://cryptonary.com/the-stellar-blockchain-down-for-over-seven-hours/) and [Bitstamp](https://cryptobriefing.com/stellar-blockchain-faces-outage-some-validators-go-offline/).